bluerocktel/php-sdk/README.md

 ### Pagination

-On some index/search routes, the API response will use a pagination.
-If you need to iterate on all pages of the endpoint, you can use the handy connector's `paginate()` method :
+On some index/search routes, the BlueRockTEL API will use a pagination.
+If you need to iterate on all pages of the endpoint, you may find handy to use the connector's `paginate()` method :

 ```php
 $query = [